Unpacking the Latest Options Trading Trends in Celsius Holdings - Celsius Holdings (NASDAQ:CELH)

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $30.0 to $50.0 for Celsius Holdings over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $37.5 to $50.0 for Celsius Holdings over the recent three months.

 Volume & Open Interest Development